kym-21/kym-21/README.md

 ---

 **A Bit About Me**
-- 🔍 I love reverse‑engineering code and UI just to see how things tick
+- ☕ Very much a coffee person
-- ✨ I get obsessed with tiny UI details — hover effects nobody notices
+- 🎬 Into anime — Code Geass is a favorite
-- ⚡ I’ll spend hours fixing a bug, then celebrate like I won a trophy
+- 🔍 I love reverse‑engineering code and UIs just to see how they tick
-- 🛠️ I enjoy building things that are simple, useful, and a little different
+- 🛠️ I enjoy building things that range from simple and elegant to complex and challenging